Psychtoolbox-3/psychtoolbox-3.github.com/docs/DownloadPsychtoolbox.md

 note that if you put the toolbox in the Applications folder, you'll need
 to reinstall it when MATLAB / OCTAVE is updated on your machine.
 If you
 must install without access to an administrator, we offer the option of
 installing into the /Users/Shared/ folder instead.
-If you must install
+If you want to install
 the Psychtoolbox in some other folder, then specify it in the optional
 first argument of your call.